The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

-the number of exceedances when we select the vertices among the ones that belong to the observation window.
-It remains to define the coupled random variables $U_x$ and $V_x$ and to control the upper bounds in \eqref{th:Pdtv} and \eqref{th:PdW}.
+the number of exceedances when we select the vertices among the ones that belong to the observation window (without counting any exceedance twice).
+It remains to define the coupled random variables $U_{x_1,x_2}$ and $V_{x_1,x_2}$ and to control the upper bounds in \eqref{th:Pdtv} and \eqref{th:PdW}.

-\subsection{Estimating $p(x)$}
+\subsection{Estimating $p(x_1,x_2)$}